 Krista McDonald and Ginny Boehme will be your librarians for this course.
 Ginny is on the Oxford Campus and Krista is on the Hamilton Campus.
 You are welcome to reach out to either of us for assistance with your assignments throughout the semester.

-I'm Krista McDonald, and I will be your librarian for this course.
 This research guide was created specifically for this course and the research assignment(s) given by your professor.
 The guide contains links to the most useful resources for the assignment(s) in this class.
-I've also included some instructions on how to find use these resources as well as other helpful research tips.
+We've also included some instructions on how to use these resources as well as other helpful research tips.

-If you have any questions at all during the research process, please don't hesitate to contact me.
-I'm here to help!
-My contact information is listed on the right-hand side of this page.
+If you have any questions at all during the research process, please don't hesitate to contact us.
+We are here to help!
+Our contact information is listed in our profiles on the right-hand side of this page.

 Feeling overwhelmed by the research assignment?
 Not sure where or how to start your research?
 The following tutorials and videos will help you learn more about the early stages involved in completing a research assignment.